 Figure 4.
-Length frequency distribution for Patagonian toothfish (a) sampled in the longline and trawl-based fisheries (n=6295), and (b) female (red) and male (blue) selected for age estimation (n= 478).
+Length-frequency distribution for Patagonian toothfish (a) sampled in the longline and trawl fisheries (n=11917), and (b) female (red), and male (blue) selected for age estimation (n= 498).
+The individuals not sexidentified (X) were Patagonian toothfish tagged and released alive.